Hao-Tong/GS_Solanaceae/README.md

 tomato: GS in tomato accessions

+tomato_wild_A: GS in wild tomato accessions of scenario A

-tomato_wild: GS in wild tomato accessions
+tomato_wild_B: GS in wild tomato accessions of scenario B

 # 2. Raw data
 There is one subfolder named "data" which includes all raw data (SNPs, TA and CD traits and corresponding groups).